 In this article we’ll look more closely at those frequency bands and discuss the practical imaging applications for each: what we can “see” when we look with different wavelengths, and why we can see it.

 The frequency bands in the electromagnetic spectrum range from x-rays at the low end (the shortest wavelength) to long-range infrared at the high end (the longest wavelength).
-Here’s a quick overview of each band, and we’ll go into more detail later.
+Let’s start with a quick overview of each band.

 See deeper with x-rays